monnand/bully/README.md

 need to stop the other two instances running on 192.168.1.67 and 192.168.1.68.**
 They will automatically update the candidate list and elect another leader.

-Once the new instance started, we can query any of one of the *bully* instance about the leader using HTTP:
+Once the new instance started, we can query any of one of them about the leader using HTTP:

         $ curl http://192.168.1.67:8080/leader
         192.168.1.68